benskia/PyChess/README.md

 The game is currently played in the terminal, and inputs are restricted to algebraic notation.
 For example, "Nb1c3" moves white's Knight at b1 to c3.

-There isn't logic for check(mate), but the natural conclusion for these states is that the game is over when the King is captured.
-This neglects the edgecase when the player is checked with no moves available to them, so I plan on implementing this.
+There isn't logic for castling nor check(mate).
+In the case of checks, the natural conclusion for these states is that the game is over when the King is captured.
+This neglects the edgecase when the player is checked with no moves available to them, so I plan on implementing this before castling.

+For the time being, I will leave the game in this playable-adjacent state and revisit it after I catch up on studies.

 ## Example